shivam1741/networkig-internship/Week 1.md

 Networking is nothing but the internet that we use in daily basis, how the devices communicate to each other using internet is a networking.
 2. ***Components of Networking:***
 To make the internet and computer networks work smoothly, we need multiple networking devices and components such as switches, routers, hubs, and bridges etc..
-   * We can these devices or components into 2 types.
+   * We can divide these devices or components into 2 types.

       * ***END Devices:***